Introduction to Angular material login form

 Conclusion

-By the using of a material library, we can make our page and UI more user friendly and attractive, else we can create the same thing using a normal HTML tag, but this makes it look more good, and also the handling of data is easy to perform the further action.
+Using a material library, we can make our page and UI more user-friendly and attractive; we can create the same thing using a standard HTML tag, making it look more suitable.
+Also, the handling of data is easy to perform further action.
 Easy to maintain and understand by the developers as well.

 Recommended Articles